tidemark-security/intercept/docs/database-schema-management.md

 The init SQL scripts run automatically on the fresh postgres volume, and Alembic migrations run automatically via the container entrypoint.

+For the current container-based seed workflow, including link templates, see [development-seeding.md](./development-seeding.md).

 ## AWS RDS / Aurora Setup

 On managed PostgreSQL services, Docker init scripts don't apply.
 The pg_cron prerequisites must be set up manually once by a user with the `rds_superuser` role: